 Performance considerations — Decisions you make when choosing things like rendering mode, scale range, and use of graphics versus features may have an effect on your app's performance.

-For a description of offline patterns, see Offline maps, scenes, and data in the Offline maps, scenes, and data chapter.
+Offline maps, scenes, and data explores a range of offline work patterns that you can implement to allow users to continue being productive when network connectivity is poor or nonexistent.
 Which offline pattern you choose determines whether or not your users can define their own map area, and, if they are editing, how multiple editors will sync their edits back to a web map or back to a branch version.